 These two bright beauties decorate everything from fences to roofs and even the trees on the street (so you’ll basically feel like you're wandering through a magical wonderland).

 St Mary’s Cathedral

-Once again, Pitt Street Mall will light up underneath a canopy of Christmas trees (yes, you read that right).
-There’ll be thousands of LEDs so expect nothing short of an extravaganza of photo opps.
+Once again, Pitt Street Mall will light up underneath a canopy of Christmas trees.
+Expect thousands of LEDs and nothing short of an extravaganza of photo opportunities.

 With a jewelled light installation, bring the group chat down to see thousands of LED lights along with festive decorations influenced by a Roman jeweller.
 These bad boys are lit up from 6pm every day and have a dessert bar, so that’s a big win in our books.

 Here are all the best lunches happening on Christmas Day.